Warning: This article contains strong language. If you don't like strong language, then leave this page immediately.

 When reports first surfaced that Harris was under a doctor's care and had been prescribed Luvox, the psychos from the psychiatric industry promptly went into damage control.
-American Psychiatric Association President Dr. Rodrigo Munoz said there was "no specific link between these [SSRI] drugs and violent behavior."
+American Psychiatric Association President Dr. Rodrigo Munoz said there was "no specific link between these drugs and violent behavior."

 "Despite a decade of research, there is little valid evidence to prove a causal relationship between the use of anti-depressant medications and destructive behavior," Munoz said.

-As far back as 1994, the American Psychiatric Association's own Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV) made it perfectly clear that all antidepressants can cause mania.
+As far back as 1994, the American Psychiatric Association's own Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV) made it perfectly clear that antidepressants can cause mania.
 The link between antidepressants, mania and other mood disorders was mentioned repeatedly in the manual (see, for example, pages 329, 331, 332, 334, 336, 337, 351, 371, and 372).
 The DSM, it should be noted, is pretty much considered the bible of psychiatric diagnosis, to the point where it is cited not just in the medical and research world, but also legal cases.

 By the time Munoz made his absurd remarks in 1999, fluvoxamine and other SSRIs had already established a solid track record for causing mania, hostility, aggression, violence and suicidal behaviour.

 But never underestimate the capacity for denial in a profession effectively owned by Big Pharma.

 And never underestimate the gullibility of the general population.
 Despite their penchant for inciting impulsivity, aggression and self-harm, SSRIs largely flew under the radar.
 The media was instead busy blaming Columbine on other convenient scapegoats – like Goth rock star Marilyn Manson.
 Seriously: With sensationalist and patently idiotic headlines such as "Killers Worshipped Rock Freak Manson" and "Devil-Worshipping Maniac Told Kids To Kill", many came to believe Manson's music and imagery were the primary motivators behind the shootings.
 The subsequent investigation indicated Harris had little, if any interest in Manson, while Klebold was a casual Manson listener who seemed more interested in the German industrial bands Rammstein and KMFDM.
 The media portrayal of two obsessed fans who “worshipped” Manson and were roused into a frenzied, murderous state by his music was, quite clearly, sensationalist garbage.